doc4d/docs/docs/ViewPro/spreadsheet-features.md

 ![](assets/en/ViewPro/vpFormula2.PNG)

- See the [list of spreadsheet functions](spreadsheet-function-reference.md) for details and examples.
+ See [SpreadJS's list of functions](http://help.grapecity.com/spread/SpreadSheets11/webframe.html#FormulaFunctions.html) for details and examples.

 ## Using the Context Menu